reminix-ai/runtime-typescript/README.md

 ---

 A lightweight runtime for serving AI agents via REST APIs.
-Wrap any LLM framework and get an execute endpoint with built-in streaming.
+Turn any LLM framework into a REST API with built-in streaming.

 **Features:**
 - **REST API Server**: Execute endpoint powered by [Hono](https://hono.dev)